wp-plugins/ukuupeople-the-simple-crm/readme.txt

 = 1.0.3 =
 We've removed the plugin dependencies on Types and Simple Fields.
 This should reduce plugin conflicts and make youre life easier!

-= 1.0.4 =
-Fixes issue where plugin was forcing Wordpress to use UK English translation.